-At January’s Lucky Things Meet Up, we heard one of the UK’s leading mindfulness experts Dr. Tamara Russell chat about everyday tips on looking after ourselves.
+At the Lucky Things Meet Up in January 2017, we heard one of the UK’s leading mindfulness experts Dr. Tamara Russell chat about everyday tips on looking after ourselves.
 Tamara also talked to us about the value of setting intentions.
 When Tamara and I first planned our talk together, hearing her views on why intentions were helpful made sense.
 It completely changed my own outlook on setting goals.

 Here are some highlights from the talk and why Tamara encourages us to focus on our intentions rather than goals.
 I’ve also shared how I’ve started to use intentions more.
 As a intro, here’s what Tamara’s has to say about intentions in her book Mindfulness in Motion (Watkins, 2015).

 “Setting intentions is very different from setting goals.
 Consider the difference in the words intention and goal.
 First, drop the word goal into your mind and observe any words, thoughts or bodily sensations that arise in response.
 Repeat the word a few times.

 Now do the same with the word intention.
 The experience of doing this exercise really surprised me, so much so that I now try to work exclusively with intentions in every realm of my life.
 Goals have a rigid, external feel.
 They are ‘out there’ and we either achieve them or don’t achieve them.
 If we apparently appear fail to reach our goals, we tend to discard the successes we make en route.

 Intention, on the other hand, has a softer, more flexible, dynamic feel.
 It has scope for modification and updating.
 Intention connects us to the stages of the journey, not just to a fixed end point, so success and failure are immeasurable – there’s only the journey itself.”

 When Tamara talked about her views on intentions at the Lucky Things Meet Up, we then asked the crowd to share how the words goal and intention made them feel.
 Many agreed that the word goal made them feel…

 - more flexible